Air Intake Hoses

 Replacing an air intake hose is within the grasp of the beginning do-it-yourselfer.
 Considering how easy it is to replace, and how important it is to have a working intake hose, you have no excuse not to replace one that’s leaking.
 The air intake tube might have some electrical sensors attached to it.
 You’ll have to remove those before removing the intake hose.
-To remove the hose itself you’ll have to loosen up the hose clamps.
+To remove the hose itself, you’ll have to loosen up the hose clamps.
 Then you can simply pull it out.
-Clamp the new one into place and reinstall the sensors and you should be all set.
+Clamp the new one into place, reinstall the sensors, and you should be all set.

 - Direct bolt-on design for easy installation

 - Built to strict quality control standards

 - Built stronger in vulnerable areas for great durability